mikro-orm/mikro-orm/docs/docs/migrations.md

 }
 ```

-To support undoing those changed, you can implement `down` method, which by default throws an error.
+To support undoing those changed, you can implement the `down` method, which throws an error by default.

-Transactions are by default wrapped in a transactions.
+Migrations are by default wrapped in a transaction.
 You can override this behaviour on
-per transaction basis by implementing `isTransactional(): boolean` method.
+per migration basis by implementing the `isTransactional(): boolean` method.

 `Configuration` object and driver instance are available in the `Migration` class context.